Microtan65/PClock/README.md

 using voice commands such as 'Echo, Turn on pong clock', or 'Echo, turn on unix time', or 'Echo, dim unix time to 50 percent'

 There is currently a blank animation on index 1 which can be used here to turn the clock off with Echo etc. So for example, set the
 'Off URL' in each device setting of the HABridge to activate the blank animation (`POST http://<ip:8080>/animationc/1`).
-The you can issue commands such as 'Echo, turn off unix time' etc.
+Then you can issue commands such as 'Echo, turn off unix time' etc.

 ## Currently being developed: